 Where do we at Inner Connections stand?

-All clinicians at Inner Connections, LLC participate in-network with State of CT insurance (Husky A,B,C & D.) All clinicians at Inner Connections also accept any commercial insurance plans.
-In addition Marc Nee, LMFT is currently in-network with Anthem Blue Cross Blue Shield.
-Unfortunately due to Medicare policy, as Marriage and Family Therapists, we are unable to accept or process Medicare – even if you have a secondary insurance.
-We are not in network with any other insurances, but we can and do accept any commercial insurance that offers out of network benefits.
-We submit claims for you regardless of being in or out of network.
+All clinicians at Inner Connections, LLC participate in-network with State of CT insurance (Medicaid/Husky A,B,C & D.) Unfortunately due to Medicare policy, as Marriage and Family Therapists, we are unable to accept or process Medicare – even if you have a secondary insurance.
+For all other commercial insurances we provide invoices that you can submit to your insurance for any reimbursement you are entitled to.

 What do I need to ask about my plan?

-We are happy to inquire about your plan benefits for you, but if you would like to find out for yourself, please check your coverage carefully by first specifying what you are inquiring about – in or out of network benefits, and then asking the following questions:
+We are happy to inquire about your plan benefits for you, but if you choose to find out for yourself, please check your coverage carefully.
+The following questions can help you get the information you need:

 * Do I have outpatient behavioral health benefits?